uvellani/dataclean/dataclean/README.md

         xdata <- bind_rows(xtest,xtrain)
 ```

-From that data frame, a new data frame is created with columns that have only mean or standard deviation values plus the subject and activity. 'grep' is used to determine which columns to select.
+From that data frame, a new data frame is created with columns that have only mean or standard deviation values plus the subject and activity. 'grep' is used to determine which columns to select based on the key words 'mean' and 'std' being present in the column name, which in this accuraely extracts the right columns.
 ```{r}
         xmeanstd <- xdata[,c(1,2,grep("(mean|std)", names(xdata)))]
 ```